-Large spillages: Open waters should be contained with floating barriers or other mechanical means and recovered, only if this is strictly necessary.
+Large spillages: Open waters should be contained with floating barriers or other mechanical means and recovered, only if this is strictly necessary and if fire/explosion risks can be adequately prevented.
 Otherwise control the spreading of the spillage, and let the substance evaporate naturally.

-Reference to other sections See Section: 8,13
+See Section: 8,13